aymentoumi/tilde/README.md

 SPA class is used as a base class for application and will gives you many facilities:

-1. Define application initial route `super.initialRoute`.
+- Define application initial route `super.initialRoute`.
-2. Handle app route management using the function `Widget onNavigate(BuildContext)` that called evey time the location is resolved to build the application widget and the optional function `String? onChanging(String newRoute)` that run before location is resolved to protect or redirect routes.
+- Handle app route management using two functions:
+  > `Widget onNavigate(BuildContext)` that is called evey time the location is resolved to build the application widget.
+  > `String? onChanging(String newRoute)` optional function that run before `onNavigate` to protect or redirect routes.
-3. Access to the application any where in your code through the static method `SPA.of<T extends SPA>()` but be aware of null.
+- Access to the application any where in your code through the static method `SPA.of<T extends SPA>()` but be aware of null.
-4. After getting the application instance you can get access to the route and getting the url query params.
+- After getting the application instance you can get access to the route and getting the url query params.

 ### Route management